wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/doc/manual-umbrel.markdown

 ```

-And there you go, you now have ordisrespector on your node.
+And there you go, you now have ordisrespector (knots) on your node.